Summer Session (Grades 9-12)

 • US & World History

 Outside the classroom, team-building activities are designed to be active, engaging experiences.
 It is our hope that by getting the boys to think like a team, they will grow and learn together, picking each other up and supporting one another as members of a unit.
-Fostering this mindset is central to the philosophy of our all-male 6th and 7th grade program, as we believe it leads to significant personal and academic growth, and ensures that they experience TNA with the well-being of each other in mind.
+Fostering this mindset is central to the philosophy of our all-male middle school program, as we believe it leads to significant personal and academic growth, and ensures that they experience TNA with the well-being of each other in mind.

 Part II.
 A week of outdoor excursions, including trips to Laurel Caverns, Slippery Rock University, and more.